ajwilson79/traffic_volume_analysis/rajeev_branch01/Readme.md

 **Variable Types :**

 - **Categorial Variable** : Categorical Variables represent categories or groups.
-It can take fixed number of possible values to represent qualtative characteristics.
+It can take fixed number of possible values to represent qualitative characteristics.

-- **Continuous Variable** : Continous Variables are numeric vaiables.
+- **Continuous Variable** : Continuous Variables are numeric variables.
 These values can be fractional or decimal.

 - **Integer Variables** : Integer Variables are numeric.
 These values can be only integers.

-- **Date Variable** : Date vaiable in this context repsents date and time.
+- **Date Variable** : Date variable in this context represents date and time.

-**Dataset Characteristics :**
+**Dataset Characteristics:**
     Multivariate, Sequential, Time-Series

-- **Multivarate** : A Multivariate dataset contains mutliple variables(features or attributes) for each data points.
+- **Multivariate** : A Multivariate dataset contains multiple variables(features or attributes) for each data points.
 Each variable (feature or attribute) representing different aspect or characteristics of data.

-- **Sequential** : A equential dataset consists of data points that are arranged in a specific sequence or time series.
-Each data point respresents an observation(data point) capatured at time intervals
+- **Sequential** : A sequential dataset consists of data points that are arranged in a specific sequence or time series.
+Each data point represents an observation(data point) captured at time intervals

-- **Time-Series** : A Time Series dataset represents obseravation (data point) collected at equally spaced time intervals.
+- **Time-Series** : A Time Series dataset represents observation (data point) collected at equally spaced time intervals.

-Other types of dataset that exists are Sptial Dataset (features observed across various regions, locations), Image dataset (digial or visual data stored in matrix format), Text Dataset (textual data or document, such as cutsomer reivews).
+Other types of dataset that exists are Spatial Dataset (features observed across various regions, locations), Image dataset (digital or visual data stored in matrix format), Text Dataset (textual data or document, such as customer reviews).

 **Role of a variable**

-- **Feaute** is indepdent variable (input varible or predictor).These are used to make predictions or model relationships
+- **Feature** is intendent variable (input variable or predictor).These are used to make predictions or model relationships

-- **Target** is dedependent variable(response variabel or output variable ) that machine learning model seeks to predict or explain.
+- **Target** is dependent variable(response variable or output variable ) that machine learning model seeks to predict or explain.